horologger/taproot-assets/docs/examples/CLIENT_USAGE.md

 ## Testing

 You can use the provided test client (`test_rpc_client.go`) as a reference for testing your implementation.
 The test client demonstrates all the common usage patterns and error conditions.

+## Supported Assets

+The current server supports the following asset (drewcoin):

+- **Asset ID**: `11c6f5e7e84e9306c7ababacab239088f430fe14cab9c00c01ba6a9857cc4a70`
+- **Group Key**: `028dcdee288a9ece152a5d61ec07d8330c31928497e1f3dbb7e7125852d69dd12d`

+Both the asset ID and group key can be used to query rates for the same asset.